I’ve put together a list of the best Melbourne date ideas for under $50. I hope you like it!

-Where to go for a drink date
+1. Go for a drink

 Keep an eye out for theme nights in local restaurants such as Taco Tuesdays or steak nights.
 With a bit of research, mid-week feeds can be affordable if you follow the specials.
 Make sure you follow your favourite local places on Facebook as that’s where they usually post their daily deals.